IgniteUI/igniteui-docfx/en/components/categorychart.md

 </div>

 <div class="divider--half"></div>

+ A user can bind a collection of data, a group of collections, and a data property and let the charting control do the rest.
+The component will analyze the data and then automatically choose the best series to represent the data.
+Furthermore, the user can instead set the `chartType` property to choose from predefined charts, such as: Line, Area, Column, Point, Spline, Spline Area, Step Areas, Step Line, and Waterfall.

 By using a smart Data Adapter, the data is analyzed and the appropriate visualization is rendered.
 For example, if the `chartType` property is set to `Auto`, the control will use a column chart for a small data sets or a line chart for larger data sets.